CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: Background of Neural Audio Codec and CoSG

 \subsection{Neural Codec-based Speech Generation Systems (CoSG)}

-Most CoSG systems rely on neural audio codec speech language modeling, with only a few using diffusion models.
-CodecFake-Omni mainly focuses on fake speech generated through codec-based speech language modeling.
-As shown in Figure \ref{fig:codec-based_TTS}, the neural codec language model begins by encoding text information (e.g., instructions for expressiveness or target text content to be generated) into codes and the speaker prompt audio (used as the target speaker to mimic) into codec codes.
-These codes are then processed in the neural codec language model to generate the desired sequence of target codec codes, which are then decoded by the codec decoder to produce the generated speech.
+The bottom part of Figure~\ref{fig:timeline_codec_llm} shows the timeline of CoSG models used in CodecFake+.
+Most systems rely on neural audio codec speech language modeling, with only a few using diffusion models (as indicated in Table~\ref{tab:cosg_model}).
+As shown in Figure \ref{fig:dataset_generation}.b, CoSG model encodes text information (e.g., instructions for expressiveness or target text content to be generated) into text codes and the speaker prompt audio (used to mimic the target speaker) into speech codes.
+These codes are processed in the neural codec language model (or diffusion models, etc.) to generate the target codec code sequence, which is then decoded by the codec decoder to produce the speech.
+CoSG systems covered in this paper will be introduced in Section \ref{lab:CoSG_data} and Table~\ref{tab:cosg_model}.